yunusem/pardus-store/README.md

 # Pardus Store

-Pardus Store is an application store front-end for GNU/Linux based operating systems.
+Pardus Store is an application store front-end for debian based operating systems.

 It is currently a work in progress.
 Maintenance is done by [Pardus](https://pardus.org.tr) team.